How to Upgrade from HDB to Condo in Singapore: The Complete 2026 Guide

-Upgrade-from-Hdb-to-Condo-Ultimate-Guide Before you begin, you ought to consider your eligibility in purchasing or upgrading to a condominium.
-You will only be able to buy a condominium if you have met the following requirements: reaching the Minimum Occupancy Period (MOP) of living in your HDB for five years and above, and that at least one of the registered homeowners is a Singaporean Citizen.
+Before you begin, you ought to consider your eligibility in purchasing or upgrading to a condominium.
+You will only be able to buy a condominium if you have met the following requirements: reaching the Minimum Occupation Period (MOP) of living in your HDB for five years, and that at least one of the registered homeowners is a Singapore Citizen.
 Once you have cleared these requirements, you may begin to contemplate if you wish to retain or sell your flat.
-There are these four basic sources for you to fund your purchase: cash, personal savings, Central Provident Fund (CPF) from the Ordinary Account as well as taking a bank loan.
+There are four basic sources for you to fund your purchase: cash, personal savings, Central Provident Fund (CPF) from the Ordinary Account, as well as taking a bank loan.
 You have to consider how readily available these funds are to you before you proceed to purchase your new home.
-For instance, bank loans are dependent on your income, determining how much the bank is willing to provide you with a loan.
+For instance, bank loans are dependent on your income, determining how much the bank is willing to lend you.
 Selling your flat will allow you to properly fund your purchase of a condominium, with sales proceeds as another channel to being able to pay for it.
 Should you choose to sell your HDB and upgrade, you may purchase either a private condominium or an executive condominium with the option of using or keeping your personal savings.
 On the other hand, keeping your HDB allows you to purchase either a private condominium or an overseas condominium, also with the option of using or keeping your personal savings.
 In totality, selling your HDB renders you with one property, while keeping it leaves you with two properties under your name.
 And there you have it, a basic overview of purchasing a condominium.
 If you have any further queries, feel free to contact us, with a no obligation, no charge consultation on the options available to you.
+3 Top Reasons why People Upgrade to a Condominium?

-Singapore is home to the wealthiest individuals in Singapore, with over 207,000 Singaporeans declared millionaires in 2019 (Business Insider, 2019).
-With the close association of one’s home ownership to their wealth, it is no surprise that Singaporeans are choosing to shift away from public housing to owning their own private properties.
+With the close association of one's home ownership to their wealth, it is no surprise that Singaporeans are choosing to shift away from public housing to owning their own private properties.
 Yet, others also choose to upgrade their homes to condominiums for convenience as well as to be able to make passive income.

 Aspirations and Dreams of Private property ownership